vegan-cheese/snake/README.md

  $ sudo pacman -S love
  ```

-> Note: If you want to use the Linux AppImage on [Love's website](https://love2d.org/), this is possible but there is not a script for it in the `run` folder of the project so you will have to run it yourself.

 ***

 ### **The Game**
-**Open a terminal/powershell window.** To install the game, just clone the repository on whichever operating system you are using:
+**Open a terminal/powershell window (all operating systems)**
+Clone the repository on whichever operating system you are using:
 ```bash
 $ git clone https://github.com/vegan-cheese/snake.git
 ```